All Episodes

 Like, would the human get the sore, you know, as a symptom?

-Oh, oh, oh, yes.
+Oh, oh, oh, oh, yes.

-Yeah, I mean, the human's exposed to the toxin.
+Yeah, I mean, the humans exposed to the toxin.

 See, I mean, what makes this so difficult is that I can't, I mean, we can't say to you, like, in the auto industry, if you're exposed to benzene, you get a specific kind of cancer.

-until that toxin is studied, until we come up with a set of clinical symptoms associated
+But until that toxin is studied, until we come up with a set of clinical symptoms associated with it, you know, we really just don't know.

-are slow to heal and they would be a symptom.
-But up in Maine, there could be a lot of other
+But up in Maine, there could be a lot of other things that are causing it, too.

-Generally available across the country, Art, and let me say, this has been a public service, and I can't thank you enough for allowing me to bring it to your audience.
+And let me say, this has been a public service, and I can't thank you enough for allowing me to bring it to your audience.

 Well, I can't thank you enough for taking the time after a busy book signing to be here.